andresilva8624/hacker-news-scraper/README.md

 # QA Wolf Take-Home Assignment

 ## Overview
-This project is a web scraper for Hacker News articles, built using Node.js and React.
+This project is a web scraper for Hacker News articles, built using Node.js and Playwright.
 It retrieves articles and organizes them based on when they were posted.
-The frontend component allows for easy viewing of the results, and the backend handles scraping and validation.
+The frontend component allows for easy viewing of the results, and the backend handles scraping including all the info.

 ### Technologies Used:
 - **Playwright**, **Cheerio** for scraping
 - **Express**, **Open** for the frontend
-- **Node.js**, **Axios**, **Csv*** for the backend
+- **Node.js**, **Axios**, **Csv** for the backend

 ## Setup Instructions